Runner Authoring Guide

 The elements you are processing will be key-value pairs, and you’ll need to extract

 the keys.
-For this reason, the format of key-value pairs is standardized and
+For this reason, the format of key-value pairs is

-shared across all SDKS.
+across all SDKS.
 See either

 KvCoder